rsvp/victor/README.md

-You can also contribute by periodically adding a hash of victor's last state to a blockchain for another source of independent timestamping.
+You can also contribute by periodically adding a hash of victor's last state to a blockchain for another source of independent timestamping. *New in v2:* every victor commit hash can be embedded into the **Bitcoin blockchain** automatically by incorporating the post-commit hook posted in `bin` -- free of charge!
-Please kindly commit a signed announcement to that effect.

 ### Practical example